MFYDev/MFYDev/README.md

 - 🌱 I’m currently learning Multimodal Sentiment Analysis and Full Stack Development;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer Vision, Full Stack Development, etc..;
-- 💼 I will go to University of Rochester in August, 2021 to pursue my master degree of Computer Science **with 50% scholarship**;
+- 💼 Currently I am a master student in the Computer Science Department at Univeristy of Rochester **with 50% scholarship**;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please contact me via [email](mailto:i@mfy.dev) if you need.
 (Spam/Abuse will be permantly blocked)
 - 📝 View my [Blog](https://mfy.world) to get more info.